 Chicago College of Performing Arts considers all students for merit scholarship awards at the time of audition, on the basis of merit, ability, financial need, and departmental needs without regard to race, religion, place of residence, national origin, or age.
 Scholarship awards are included in the offer of admission.
 Under special circumstances, matriculated students may also qualify for scholarship awards.

 In general, CCPA merit scholarships are renewable until graduation, contingent upon the student’s fulfillment each year of the academic and departmental requirements contained in the scholarship acceptance agreement.
 The college reviews student progress at the end of each academic semester and reserves the right to reduce or revoke at any time the award of a student who does not fulfill these requirements.

 The Music and Theatre Conservatories each publishes a student handbook each year, which contains important information about organization, operations, procedures, programs, and policies.
 The handbooks are intended as a comprehensive and convenient guide to student life and as a practical guide for planning.
-They may be found in the Resources page of the CCPA website.
+They may be found in the CCPA website.
 Students are expected to familiarize themselves with the information in the handbooks, as they are expected to understand and adhere to the policies published therein.

 The curricula at CCPA are designed to develop and reinforce the habits and protocols that are standard in the professions for which students are being prepared.
 Continuation in good standing in the degree programs therefore relies on the student’s adherence to these standards.

 Students are expected to behave appropriately and professionally in all classes, rehearsals, performances, or university functions (including off-campus functions where students are representing the university through their presence and performance.
 Failure to do so will be grounds for disciplinary action, including but not limited to warnings, probation, loss of scholarship, or dismissal from the program.